 Brought to new highs in Fire Emblem Awakening.
 Now two characters can go together (as in, sharing the same tile), which gives the active partner a boost in stats and allows their Relationship Values to develop faster.
-All male/female team-ups (except brother-sister and parent-child relationships, pairings involving a generation gap excluding those with the Avatar, and certain pairings involving Chrom or Sumia—who can only marry a handful of characters—or Flavia, Basilio, Anna, Say'ri, Tiki, or the SpotPass characters—who can only marry the Avatar) can potentially end up in marriage.
+All male/female team-ups (except brother-sister or parent-child relationships, pairings involving a generation gap excluding those with the Avatar, and certain pairings involving Chrom or Sumia—who can only marry a handful of characters—or Flavia, Basilio, Anna, Say'ri, Tiki, or the SpotPass characters—who can only marry the Avatar) can potentially end up in marriage.

 This is half the point of the Ar tonelico games.
 Inevitably the main character (who is a melee fighter) is paired with a backline magic-using woman.
 When blocking attacks against her, he stands very, very close.
-When she is casting spells, their power is increase by her love for him.
+When she is casting spells, their power is increased by her love for him.
 In the second game, the combat dialog is full of innuendo.

 Sonic and Amy zigzag this trope depending on the game.

 Sonic Advance 3 is a parody becaue they are referred to as a "Lovely Couple" even though Sonic doesn't look too happy about it, while Amy wishes they were.

 Downplayed in Sonic Rush where Sonic and Blaze fight against Eggman and Eggman Nega.
 Despite the occasional Ship Tease, it's up for interpretation whether there is anything between the two.